krywenko/meteo-alerts-skill/README.md

 caption

-for greek is Caption      (and if you wanted to use greek language lietuviu: )
+for greek is still Caption      (and if you wanted to use greek language lietuviu: )

 but spanish page it  uses Leyenda: french uses Légende:  etc  for caption